Leadership that is inclusive, flexible and responsive

-In previous Newsletters, we have looked at statements in the Sacred Heart Primary School Code of Conduct.
+In previous Newsletters, we have looked at earlier statements in the Sacred Heart Primary School Code of Conduct.
 The Code is applicable to all members of our school community including, staff, students, parents, guardians, carers, visitors and volunteers.
-This week we highlight specific behaviours that will meet Statement Six of the Code of Conduct, which is that:
+This week we highlight specific behaviours that will meet Statement Seven of the Code of Conduct, which is that:-

 Examples of a breach of this statement would include but are not limited to:

-- A staff member not taking the roll properly.
+- Staff –A staff member not taking the roll properly.

-- A student not alerting staff and seeking help when required, particularly when dealing with difficult situations.
+- Students-A student not alerting staff and seeking help when required, particularly when dealing with difficult situations.

-- A parent not providing information about a child’s learning difficulties, giftedness social/emotional, medical needs or any other information important to being able to support the education and care of the child.
+- Parents-A parent not providing information about a child’s learning difficulties, giftedness social/emotional, medical needs or any other information, important to being able to support the education and care of the child.